Icelk/std-dev/README.md

 It accepts any comma/space separated values.
 Scientific notation is supported.
 This is minimalistic by design, as other programs may be used to produce/modify the data before it's processed by us.

+# Cargo features

+When using this as a library, I recommend disabling all features (`std-dev = { version = "0.1", default-features = false }`) and enabling those you need.

+## Bin

+This enables the binary to compile.

+## Prettier

+Makes the binary output prettier.
+Includes colours and prompts for interactive use.

+## Regression

+Enables all regression estimators.
+This requires `nalgebra`, which provides linear algebra.

 # Performance

 The n here isn't numer of elements, but rather number of *unique* elements.